makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol in the context of Launch Season:

 - USDS, sUSDS, and SKY tokens will be initialized.
-- The Smart Burn Engine will be upgraded to support USDS and SKY.
+- The Smart Burn Engine (SBE) will be upgraded to support USDS and SKY.
 - SKY DSSVestMintable will be set up.
 - The USDS->SKY farming will be set up.
 - The USDS->01 farming will be set up.